raymondkeogh/irishcraft/README.md

     Irish Craft is a solid, secure and friendly environment to search, save and purchase products.

  - **Value:**
-    The shopper will have a positive experience increasing the probablility of purchase and repeat business.
+    The shopper will have a positive experience increasing the probability of purchase and repeat business.

 ----------